Shaostouls-Trust/Project-Universe/README.md

 We are currently using Unity3D to develop this game.
 The current version is 2018.3.11f1.
 <br>You can download Unity3D here: https://store.unity.com/download

+# Misc

+If you're interested in contributing to the project, go to <a href="https://shaostoul.com/apply">Shaostouls Website</a> and fill out the form